 The directors of the Company are responsible for the other information.
-The other information comprises the information included in the annual report, other than the consolidated financial statements and our auditors' report thereon.
+The other information comprises the information included in the annual report, but does not include the consolidated financial statements and our auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.